The Newsletter plugin supports multilanguage blogs managed with WPML and Polylang. Translatepress is partially

 A newsletter is just a set of contents.
 Some of them are not translatable, like an image, others should be retrieved from the blog in a language-specific context.
 Hence themes and composer blocks can offer a language option used to generate the correct content.
-If a theme or a block does not have the language option, it means it’s not able to manage a multilanguage environment or it has not yet updated.
+If a theme or a block does not have the language option, it means it’s not able to manage a multilanguage environment or it has not yet been updated.

 Please note: newsletter content is NOT dynamic.
-Hence if you’re targeting you Italian subscribers you should compose a newsletter with only Italian content.
+Hence if you’re targeting your Italian subscribers you should compose a newsletter with only Italian content.
 When you address English subscribers you’ll create an English newsletter.
-And so on for German, Spanish and every other language you manage.
+And so on for German, Spanish, and every other language, you manage.

 So it’s important to define lists for every language and follow the setup explained earlier to get the best results.

 Translated or localized?

 Sometimes a blog uses a multilanguage plugin just to translate the content.
-But many time is not just a translation, is actually a totally different content in different languages (you can correctly observe this case should be managed with a multisite and not with a multilanguage plugin but there are pro and cons on both choices).
+But many time is not just a translation, is actually a totally different content in different languages (you can correctly observe this case should be managed with a multisite and not with a multilanguage plugin but there are pros and cons on both choices).

 In this case, where you’re creating localized content and not purely translated content, the lists used to separate language 1 from language 2 are actually used to separate the local content in language 1 and the local content in language 2.

 You can offer the option to your subscribers, after the subscription, to select to be part even of the list dedicated to the alternative language than selected upon the first subscription.
 That can be done in the profile editing panel setting the two lists to be displayed and changeable.